acousticrobot/web-16/_pages/toki-pona/lesson-16-pi.md

 One of the initial temptations when learning toki pona is to try and distinguish the object you are describing from all other similar things.
 Raccoon becomes "night dirt eating animal of front hand feet" and you still haven't ruled out the Opossum or Coati.
 Once you have more than one pi it's often a sign that you are overloading your subject, and having to nest multiple _pi_ containers will probably be more than enough help you put and end to that.

-But every once in a while it can't be helped, especially when working both with a possessive and descriptive grouping:
+But every once in a while it can't be helped:

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/pi/t47_kaso11_14.jpg" caption="len pi jan pi lon anpa ma li jaki." %}